lotabout/write-a-C-interpreter/tutorial/en/8-Expressions.md

 Because precedence means different operators try to "snatch" arguments from each other, while unary operators are the strongest.

-## Unary operators
+## Unary Operators

-Unary operators are strongest, so we serve them first.
-Of course, we'll also parse the arguments(i.e. variables, number, string, etc) for operators.
+Unary operators are the strongest, so we serve them first.
+Of course, we'll also parse the arguments (i.e. variables, number, string, etc) for operators.

-We've already learned the parsing
+We've already learned how the parsing works.

-### Constant
+### Constants

 First comes numbers, we use `IMM` to load it into `AX`: